 “It’s been really hard to get some hunters to understand what we are doing and why we must control feral hogs using these methods,” Pinkston says.
 “We get as much pushback from hunters as we do the animal rights folks.
 But we simply can’t treat feral hogs as a game species.
 We have a responsibility as conservationists to better control their numbers.”

 Pinkston makes a valid point that using hunters to control hog numbers, as a game management tool, is probably one of the few things that nonhunters can understand.
-Hunters certainly do not need the approval of or validation from the nonhunting public, but in an age where hunting rights will be challenged in the court of public opinion, every little bit helps.
+Hunters certainly do not need the approval of or validation from the nonShooting public, but in an age where shooting rights will be challenged in the court of public opinion, every little bit helps.

 “If hunters aren’t the ones controlling hog populations, we will be replaced by government shooters in helicopters, chemical toxicants or contraceptives,” Pinkston says.
 “We, hunters, have to take the lead on this problem.”